Bardia-AA/ProvinceCity-Iran/README.md

 # ProvinceCity-Iran

 This repository contains a simple HTML, CSS, and JavaScript project that allows users to select an Iranian province from a dropdown list and view the corresponding cities in that province.
-The important part of this repository is the JS.
+-The important part of this repository is the JS.

 ## Project Overview